Fort Rice: Rain-in-the-Face

 A Lakota warrior known as Rain-in-the-Face killed two civilians accompanying an exploratory mission of Yellowstone departing from Fort Rice in 1873.
 These murders brought about the anger of Tom and George Custer—the latter being the well known General Custer, famous for his battles against indigenous peoples in the American frontier.

 1953 Tornado

 On May 29, 1953, a violent F5 tornado struck the area, killing two people and injuring 20 others.
+While the F-scale hadn't yet been developed in 1953, the Fort Rice tornado later became North Dakota's first confirmed F5 tornado.